mgrahamsmith/coding_practice/the_c_programming_language/README.rst

 order as the text.

-    In Windows, to signal EOF from command prompt: :code:`Ctrl-Z` + :code:`Enter` In Linux, to signal EOF from command prompt: :code:`Ctrl-D``
+    In Windows, to signal EOF from command prompt: :code:`Ctrl-Z` + :code:`Enter`

+    In Linux, to signal EOF from Bash shell: :code:`Ctrl-D``

 .. contents::